 Some of our favorite building toys are:

-16. Lego: If you’re kid is into it they probably already have a very specific list…
+15. Lego: If your kid is into it they probably already have a very specific list…

-17. Bloco: High density foam and connectors are used to build fun creatures!
+16. Bloco: High-density foam and connectors are used to build fun creatures!

-19. Straw and Connectors: The Children’s Musuem of Houston has a table full of these downstairs, they’re great!
+18. Straw and Connectors: The Children’s Museum of Houston has a table full of this downstairs, they’re great!

 So many books so little time!
 Here are some favorites: